anna-dor-plumsail/documents-docs/source/document-generation/common-docx-xlsx/formatters.rst

 :code:`collapse` - it can be used to conditionally hide blocks of a document.
 If a value in the tag is null, empty or empty array, it will hide block that contains this tag.

-Read the article below for more information:
+The formatter can be used in both DOCX and XLSX templates.
+However, it behaves differently for them.
+Read the articles below for more information:

-`How to hide content blocks in DOCX template <../docx/conditionally-hide-blocks.html>`_
+- `How to hide content blocks in DOCX templates <../docx/conditionally-hide-blocks.html>`_
+- `How to hide cells in XLSX templates <../xlsx/conditionally-hide-cells.html>`_

 The simple example below shows how to hide table row if employee job title is empty.